JonathanWenger/pycalib/README.md

 The experiments can be reproduced by using the scripts in `benchmark` and `figures`.
 The datasets we used and how to obtain them are listed below.

-#### PCam

-Due to the size of the data, only a script replicating the experiments is provided.
-The data can be downloaded from the [PCam repository](https://github.com/basveeling/pcam).
+- **PCam**: Due to the size of the data, only a script replicating the experiments is provided.
+The data can be downloaded from the

-#### KITTI
+[PCam repository](https://github.com/basveeling/pcam).

-The repository includes 64-dimensional features extracted from KITTI sequences compressed in a zip file `datasets/kitti/kitti_data.zip`.
+- **KITTI**: The repository includes 64-dimensional features extracted from KITTI sequences compressed in a zip file `datasets/kitti/kitti_data.zip`.

-#### MNIST

-A script will automatically download the MNIST dataset if needed.
+- **MNIST**: A script will automatically download the MNIST dataset if needed.

-#### CIFAR-100

-When the CIFAR-100 experiment is run, there is an option to automatically download the dataset.
+- **CIFAR-100**: When the CIFAR-100 experiment is run, there is an option to automatically download the dataset.

-#### ImageNet 2012

-Due to the size of the data, only a script replicating the experiments is provided.
+- **ImageNet 2012**: Due to the size of the data, only a script replicating the experiments is provided.
 The ImageNet validation data can be obtained from the [ImageNet website](http://www.image-net.org).